DTerrell77/Antibiotic-Resistance/README.md

-# Antibiotic Resistance
+# Antibiotic-Resistance

 #Table of Contents
-About The Project
+1. About The Project
-Programs
+2. Tools Used
-Getting Started
+3. Getting Started
-Prerequisites
-Future Work
+4. Future Work
-License
-Contact
+5. Contact

-About The Project
+# About The Project

-COVID-in-Prisons Website
+Antibiotic Resistance Website

-We analyzed the effect of COVID-19 in the Correctional Facility system of the United States.
-While analyzing data provided by the UCLA COVID-19 Behind Bars Project we created several interactive Shiny apps in R to allow other users to explore the visualizations.

-Built With
+Antibiotic Resistance is a very important and serious issue all across the world.
+It will be a reoccurring problem for the world until there are better advancements for antibiotics to become more effective against different types of pathogens in the Medical field.
+This website is a product of the research that was done on Antimicrobial Resistance for a Data Science class.
+Our goal is to spread knowledge of antimicrobial resistance through several visualizations that we created.

+## Tools Used:
-R programming
+* R programming
-Shiny R
+* Shiny R
-Carrd.co
+* Carrd.co

-Getting Started
+### Getting Started:
-To explore the visualizations navigate to: https://covid-in-prisons.shinyapps.io/COVID-in-Prisons/

-Prerequisites
-If you are interested in cloning the repository and exploring the data further you will need to make sure you install several packages.
+In order to clone this repository and start analyzing the data within these files, then you must install these packages first.

-install.packages("shiny")
+* install.packages("shiny")
-install.packages("shinydashboard")
+* install.packages("shinydashboard")
-install.packages("maps")
-install.packages("dplyr")
-install.packages("stringr")
+* install.packages("stringr")
+* install.packages("maps")
-install.packages("ggplot2")
+* install.packages("ggplot2")
+* install.packages("dplyr")
+* install.packages("tidyr")

 The main shiny dashboard application is under "final-dashboard" title "app.r".
 This file can be opened in Rstudio and run from the client as is.
 Maps is not needed for running, but it was used to get the initial data.
 Dplyr and stringr are used for data manipulation.
 Shiny, shinydashboard, and ggplot2 are used for visualizations.
-The Exploration.Rmd is a markdown file where we did our initial exploration of the data.

-Future Work
+####Future Work
 Gather comprehensive data on all facility populations to use population based rates.
 Perform regression analysis to see if state prison cases are different from general population cases.
 Gather data over time for releases in facilities to see effectiveness of releasing inmates and preventing the spread of COVID-19.